A LIKE-MINDED

 A pilot project was first conducted in 2011 at Winchester Prison.
 This included meeting inmates with ‘nil’ religion on admission, holding discussion groups and providing bereavement support.
 Our work was well received by inmates and the prison management alike.
 Since that time we have come an extraordinarily long way, by working with Her Majesty’s Prison and Probation Service to ensure similar support is made available in prisons all over England and Wales.
 Similarly, our impact on the NHS England Chaplaincy Guidelines 2015, ensured that for the first time a recommendation was made for the provision of appropriate like-minded care to the non-religious in all NHS hospitals.

-Humanists UK increased its scope in 2016, by encouraging all non-religious people (not just those who identify as humanist), with the right motivation and competencies to become pastoral support volunteers .
-The ‘Non-Religious Pastoral Support Network‘ (NRPSN) is Humanists UK’s network of accredited non-religious volunteers who provide pastoral support.
+Humanists UK increased its scope in 2016, by encouraging all non-religious people (not just those who identify as humanist), with the right motivation and competencies to become pastoral carers.
+The ‘Non-Religious Pastoral Support Network‘ (NRPSN) is Humanists UK’s network of accredited non-religious practitioners who provide pastoral support, both in paid posts and as volunteers.
 The NRPSN comes under the umbrella of Humanist Care but has its own governance structures, objectives, and quality assurance procedures.
 The NRPSN runs courses of induction, training, accreditation, and continued professional development for potential and existing non-religious pastoral carers.
-Our main accreditation programme consists of a rigorous pre-course selection, a two day residential module, which includes; an understanding of pastoral care practice, the non-religious perspective, role play, and where appropriate the final award of accreditation.
+Our main accreditation programme consists of a rigorous pre-course selection, a two day residential course, which includes; an understanding of pastoral care practice, the non-religious perspective, role play, and where appropriate the final award of accreditation.
 This is followed up with monitoring and peer support.
-After accreditation volunteers apply to their local institutions as non-religious pastoral care volunteers, an unpaid role.
-Institutions would give further specific training relevant to the post e.g. in prison security, infection control.
+After accreditation, practitioners are supported by our expert Sector Coordinators to find paid or voluntary positions in a variety of institutions, including hospitals, prisons, universities, and community healthcare.
+Institutions then offer further specific training relevant to the post e.g. in prison security, infection control.

 Ultimately thousands of patients, prisoners, staff and carers will benefit from pastoral support appropriate to their needs, values and non-religious beliefs.
-In addition non-religious people will be more able to make a significant contribution volunteering for this important social activity.
+In addition non-religious people will be more able to make a significant contribution through this important social activity.

 What can you do?

-If you would like to train as a non-religious pastoral carer please take a look at the Non-religious Pastoral Support Volunteers application pack or contact us at info@nrpsn.org.uk.
-We are also recruiting Non-Religious Pastoral Support Network Regional Coordinators for those already accredited.
+If you would like to train as a non-religious pastoral carer please take a look at the NRPSN application page or contact us at info@nrpsn.org.uk.

-Our ability to train volunteers is dependent on donations.
+Our ability to provide training is dependent on donations.
 Please support this most important initiative by making a donation.